 Welcome back to the Forward Filmmaker Podcast, where we share stories and advice from a new generation of filmmakers bucking industry norms.
 On this episode, host Max Sanders interviews Courtney Daniels, the writer-director behind the films What Other Couples Do and Bedroom Story, and the web series This Fucking Town.
 Her work takes a unique, deeply personal look at love, relationships, and the hijinks and perils of being in the film industry.
 Below is an edited transcript of Max and Courtney’s conversation.

-More than half a century into the age of color, filmmakers still opt for black and white.
-Some of the finest films of the 21st century are black and white, from The Artist (2011) to Ida (2013) to Roma (2018).
-Bong Joon Ho recently released an alternative black-and-white version of his history-making Oscar winner, Parasite.
-Black and white cinematography is here to stay.
-Here are 8 titles listed on Filmhub that champion it.
+More than half a century into the age of color, filmmakers still opt for black and white with specific purposes.
+Some of the finest films of the 21st century are black and white - from The Artist (2011) to Ida (2013) to Roma (2018).
+Bong Joon Ho even recently released an alternative black and white version of his history-making Oscar winner Parasite.
+Black and white cinematography is here to stay and here are 8 Filmhub titles that champion it.

 Welcome to the first episode of the Forward Filmmaker Podcast, which shares stories and advice from a new generation of filmmakers bucking “traditional” industry norms.
 On this episode, host Max Sanders interviews award-winning writer-director Shaun Mathis.
 A former novelist who went to Atlanta on a whim after watching Entourage and pivoting into film, he has directed everything from crime features to documentaries to rom-coms.
 He has worked on 34 film projects…just in the last year.

 Klaus and Alan, Filmhub’s founders, here with an exciting update: We launched a podcast!